CZ-NIC/knot/doc/migration.rst

 server configuration:

-1. To obtain current content of the zone which is being migrated, request BIND to flush the zone into the zone file: ``rndc flush example.com``.
+1. To obtain current content of the zone which is being migrated, request BIND to flush the zone into the zone file: ``rndc sync example.com``.

    ..
 NOTE::